Texas drive-through voting upheld as judge blocks Republican bid to reject ballots | Politics

 Hollins said the decision was made because Hanen said the tents used for most of the sites would not qualify as "buildings," which are required for Election Day polling places.
 "I cannot in good faith encourage voters to cast their votes in tents if that puts their votes at risk," Hollins said.

-The plaintiffs have appealed to the U.S. 5th Circuit Court of Appeals.
+The plaintiffs appealed to the U.S. 5th Circuit Court of Appeals, seeking to halt Election Day drive-through voting, but that motion was denied.
 They will also appeal a similar loss in state court on Sunday to the U.S. Supreme Court, their lawyer, Jared Woodfill, told reporters.
 Harris County, home to about 4.7 million, is the third-most populous county in the United States and has more than 800 voting places.

 Texas, the second-largest U.S. state, is traditionally a Republican stronghold but polls show a tight race this year between President Donald Trump and Democratic candidate Joe Biden, with more than 9 million ballots already cast, eclipsing its total turnout in the 2016 presidential election.
 On Sunday, the Texas Supreme Court rejected a nearly identical bid by the same plaintiffs, who include conservative activist Steve Hotze and judicial candidate Sharon Hemphill, to halt drive-through voting in Harris County.